ranjan09kr/rnjn/README.md

 # rnjn
-It was intrestin to go through this
+It was intresting to go through this.
 <br>
 This is a demo.